5 Critical Cyber Threats Facing the Education Sector and How to Prevent Them

 According to the Government Accountability Office, each data breach costs a school district anywhere from $50,000 to $1 million.
 Like we said, districts can’t afford to lose that kind of cash — especially when many teachers have to buy their own classroom supplies.

-How to prevent it: Prioritize security awareness training for your education clients.
+How to prevent it: Prioritize security awareness training.

 We know: The last thing teachers or students want is another PowerPoint.
 But a one-hour phishing presentation could save a district $50,000 (or more).